presales-repo/presales-standards/software-demo-checklist.md

 - [ ] 20-30 SECONDS PER SLIDE: A few exceptions are allowed but should be rare.
 This is enough time to digest the slide but not too much time
 - [ ] 7-10 MINUTES TOTAL: This amount of slides is best
 - [ ] TRANSITION PAUSES: Seperate concepts with transition slides.
 Pause at these slides.
 Tease a promo about why they should listen to the next set of slides
+- [ ] LITERALLY SHOW THEM HOW WE WILL FIT INTO THEIR ARCHITECTURE: Give an architecture.
+If you can gain access to this information in advance, this slide is very powerful.
+It shows that we are not a hypothetical idea but literally how they would implement us.
+Note: it is worth the effort to get the pre-calls needed to do this slide.
+It shows partnership
+- [ ] OUR EXACT BENEFITS FOR THEM: With that architecture slide (I would only do this if you can get that architecture slide) share the exact values that we can provide them.
+Be specific, not hypthotetical.
+Bring enough detail that it looks real, not perfect but much better than what they have.
+As in, not just some marketing words.
+Note: it is worth the effort to get the pre-calls needed to do this slide.
+It shows partnership

 ## Right Before The First Screen